×

 While public profile pages are somewhat more formal, slang is particularly prevalent in the associated chat functions of these sites.

-Within these apps, Chinese speakers generally use a large vocabulary of internet slang and popular double entendres to communicate and flirt with the opposite sex.
+Within these apps, Chinese speakers generally use a large vocabulary of internet slang and popular double entendres to flirt.

 On such apps, knowledge of slang is key to avoiding embarrassing faux pas or accidentally offending a prospective partner.